35percent/newblog/_posts/2021-08-05-former-council-leader-slides-through-the-revolving-doors.md

 It [emerged](https://www.35percent.org/heygate-regeneration-faq/#the-deal-with-lendlease) that the deal involved a payment to the Council of just £50m for the 25 acre site - barely enough to cover the cost incurred by the Council in emptying the estate.

-Later, in 2012 and 2013 Cllr John came under fire for accepting tickets to the London Olympics, paid for by Lendlease and for making a trip to Cannes, to attend the MIPIM developer jamboree.
+Later, in 2012 and 2013 Cllr John [came under fire](http://heygatewashome.org/img/SNOlympicTickets.pdf) for accepting tickets to the London Olympics, paid for by Lendlease and [for making a trip to Cannes](https://www.theguardian.com/commentisfree/2014/oct/14/yacht-cannes-selling-homes-local-government-officials-mipim), to attend the MIPIM developer jamboree.

-There is more

 ![](/img/screenshot-2021-08-06-at-10-25-18-elephant-castle-regeneration-agreement-formally-signed.png)

-It later [emerged](https://www.35percent.org/heygate-regeneration-faq/#the-deal-with-lendlease) that the deal involved a payment to the Council of just £50m for the 25 acre site - barely enough to cover the cost incurred by the Council in emptying the estate.

-Of the 3,000 new homes being built by Lendlease the deal secured just 100 at social rent.

-See more info about the Heygate deal [here](https://www.35percent.org/heygate-profits-north-of-a-hundred-million/) and [here](https://35percent.github.io/heygate-regeneration/)

-Peter John [came under fire](http://heygatewashome.org/img/SNOlympicTickets.pdf) in 2012 for accepting tickets to the Olympics paid for by Lendlease [and a trip to Cannes in 2013](https://www.theguardian.com/commentisfree/2014/oct/14/yacht-cannes-selling-homes-local-government-officials-mipim).

 ## Aylesbury estate redevelopment

-In 2014, Peter John signed off the sale of 2,759 council homes and 60 acres of land at the Aylesbury estate to Private Registered Provider Notting Hill Genesis.
-Whilst the deal required Notting Hill Genesis to provide 50% 'affordable housing' it failed to secure any of the 3,500 proposed new homes as council homes.
+In 2014, Peter John signed off the sale of the 2,759 council homes and 60 acres of land of the Aylesbury estate to housing association Notting Hill Housing Trust.
+Whilst the deal required Notting Hill Genesis to provide 50% 'affordable housing' it failed to secure any of the 3,500 proposed new homes as council homes and would have entailed a [net loss of social rented housing.](https://www.35percent.org/aylesbury-estate/)

 ![](/img/c8vumwwxcaeliyc.jpg)